Ah, wedding guest lists. It's one of the most daunting tasks you have to prepare for your big day.

-First, you come up with a list of the people who’d been a part of your life, his life, and both of your lives and start calling them to confirm their attendance.
+First, you come up with a list of the people who’d been a part of your life, your partner's life, and your life together as a couple.
+Then, you need to start chatting or calling them to confirm their attendance.
 If you think you can accomplish your final list in one sitting, think again.
-The shortest may be a week, as you have to call them or call them once again, to check on their availability.
+The shortest may be a week, as you have to draft your list, make adjustments, finalize it, call your prospective guests, and call them once again for confirmation.

-The fix: If you are inviting a guest who will most likely bring their half-a-dozen kids to the wedding party, be bold enough to remind them of your wedding set-up.
+The fix: If you are inviting a guest who will most likely bring their kids to the wedding party, be bold enough to remind them of your wedding set-up.
 Be subtle with your words, though, as feelings may be delicate.

 If kids have been brought along by circumstance—a babysitter didn’t show up and no one else is available to look after them, for instance—see to it that the kids and their parents are seated somewhere where the parents could easily attend to their needs without having to wreak havoc.
 Coordinate with your wedding planner on how to manage this, too.

 The sitch: Mr. Juan Dela Cruz confirmed that he was coming alone and thus, a seat for one was reserved for him.
 On the wedding day though, he shows up with a date!